 Massachusetts State Board of Retirement (45 employees): The State Retirement Board administers the retirement benefits of the Massachusetts State Employees' Retirement System ("MSERS").
 As of January 2011 the MSERS had more than $19.3 billion in assets.
 The Board is comprised of five members, of which the Treasurer is Chair.

-Massachusetts Water Pollution Abatement Trust: The Massachusetts Water Pollution Abatement Trust provides subsidized loans to communities, local governmental units, and eligible private water suppliers through the Commonwealth's State Revolving Fund Loan Program as part of the state's ongoing effort to improve water quality throughout the Commonwealth.
+Massachusetts Clean Water Trust: The Massachusetts Clean Water Trust provides subsidized loans to communities, local governmental units, and eligible private water suppliers through the Commonwealth's State Revolving Fund Loan Program as part of the state's ongoing effort to improve water quality throughout the Commonwealth.

 Deferred Compensation: The SMART plan is the Commonwealth’s $5.1 billion deferred compensation plan, which was established in 1976 as a public employee benefit program.